Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![slow](images/slow.png) <span>Slow or Fast track?</span> ![fast](images/fast.png)

-We don't have much time for this workshop, so you get the choice:
+We have limited time for this workshop, so you get the choice:

   - Follow the **Slow** track:<br/>
-    <small>This will be the best learning experience, but you probably won't make it in time to the end.<br/>
+    <small>This will be the best learning experience, but you probably won't finish it in time.<br/>
-	You can always finish it another time!</small>
+	You can complete it any other time at your own pace.</small>
   - Follow the **Fast** track:<br/>
-    <small>This gives you the best chance of getting through this complete workshop and see the app deployed.<br/>
+    <small>This gives you the best chance of getting through the whole workshop and see the app deployed.<br/>
     But you will miss some detailed information, so you won't get out all there is to learn.</small>

 <small>Whenever there's a track split or pages to skip, you'll see these icons at the bottom of the page.<br/>
-Just click on the one you want to follow.
-Note that you can always switch track midways!</small>
+Just click on the one you want to follow.<br/>
+<small>Note that at each decision point you can choose differently.</small></small>

 ### [![slow](images/slow.png)](#/1/3) &#8656; &emsp; &#8658; [![fast](images/fast.png)](#/1/6)